-- Paternity: When a child is born to parents who are not married, the father is responsible for paying child support.
-The father also has a right to child custody and visitation.
+- Paternity: When a child is born to parents who are not married, custody is automatically granted to the mother and once the father is established, he will have parental rights and be responsible for paying child support.
 If the two parties do not agree who the father is, paternity is established in court using a DNA test.

 - Physical custody: Physical custody is visitation.
 Periods of Physical custody refer to the times that each parent will spend with the child.
 Generally, the parent who has primary physical custody has the child more than the other parent.

 - Public Defender: An attorney appointed by the Court to represent the child’s preferences.
-This is different than the GAL who represents the child’s best interests and generally reports to the Court.
+Because the need is so high for Public Defenders, Courts generally only appoint them in cases of abuse.

 - QDRO: A qualified domestic relations order is a legal document used to divide retirement assets such as pensions, 401(k) accounts and IRA accounts after a divorce.